tsrctester1/filebot/README.md

 Please note that FileBot is currently in the early stages of development and does not have full functionality yet.
 Specifically:

-- The project currently uses a simple search mechanism and may not accurately find relevant information based on complex or abstract user prompts.
+- ~~The project currently uses a simple search mechanism and may not accurately find relevant information based on complex or abstract user prompts.~~ It does now.
 - The project currently only supports text files.
 Other types of files (like PDFs or Word documents) are not supported.
 - The project does not yet support breaking up files that exceed a certain size or token limit.
 - The project currently only outputs the paths of relevant files, but does not provide specific information or answers from these files.